analogdevicesinc/iio_ros2/CONTRIBUTING.md

 #### Before Submitting a Bug Report

-Before creating a new issue, please search the [repository's open][issues] and [recently closed][closed-issues] issues to see if the same or a similar problem has already been reported.
+Before creating a new issue, please search the **repository's open** and **recently closed** issues to see if the same or a similar problem has already been reported.
 If the issue exists and is still open, add a comment to that issue.
 Otherwise, feel free to create a new one.

 #### How to Submit a Good Bug Report